MicrosoftDocs/appcenter-docs/docs/sdk/data/react-native.md

 - **document:** This is the object itself.
 This will be the object inserted into your database.
 This would be the user object defined previously.

 - **String partition:** The partition that the document lives in.
-Use the `DefaultPartitions.USER_DOCUMENTS` option to replace the document within an authenticated user's partition.
+Use the `Data.DefaultPartitions.USER_DOCUMENTS` option to replace the document within an authenticated user's partition.
 To use the private document partitions, you **must** be authenticated via [App Center Auth](../../auth/index.md).

 ```javascript
 user.email = 'alex@microsoft.com';